Ukraine-Russia flight ban seen lasting for some time

-“It’s unlikely the ban can be cancelled now,” said one source familiar with negotiations over ending flights.
+“It’s unlikely the ban can be canceled now,” said one source familiar with negotiations over ending flights.
 “As far as I know, no new talks are planned.”

 Talks on Friday between Russia and Ukraine, held in Brussels, ended without the kind of agreement needed for flights to continue, Russia’s aviation watchdog, Rosaviation, said in a statement.